SSaquif/french-lesson-notes/Notes/Class-Notes-Dump_Needs_Organising/Level-3_4/Presentation-1.md

 Lalbagh Fort - Constructed in 1678 = Fort Lalbagh - Construit en 1678
 60 Dome Mosque - Constructed in the 15th Century = Mosquée aux 60 dômes - Construite au 15ème siècle
 Anderkilla Shahi Jame Mosque - Constructed in 1667 = Mosquée Anderkilla Shahi Jame - Construite en 1667

+They loss all their money on hotels accomadation = Ils ont perdu tout leur argent sur les hébergements d'hôtels

+Is it safe to travel to Bangladesh = Est-il sûr de voyager au Bangladesh Yes, it is mostly safe for tourists = Oui, c'est généralement sûr pour les touristes People are nice and welcoming = Les gens sont gentils et accueillants But it also depends on where you go = Mais cela dépend aussi de l'endroit où vous allez and where you stay = et où vous restez
+I would not go to remote places withour proper guidance = Je ne me rendrais pas dans des endroits reculés sans un bon guide But the main cities and tourist spots are safe = Mais les grandes villes et les sites touristiques sont sûrs I would not go to remote places after dark = Je ne me rendrais pas dans des endroits reculés après la tombée de la nuit

+Education system has both English and Bengali versions = Le système éducatif a des versions anglaises et bengalies It is based on the British system = Il est basé sur le système britannique because it was a British colony = parce que c'était une colonie britannique There are growing number of schools teaching arabaic = Il y a un nombre croissant d'écoles enseignant l'arabe Because a lot of people go to the middle east for work = Parce que beaucoup de gens vont au Moyen-Orient pour travailler which is relatively new = ce qui est relativement nouveau There are also many madrasas = Il y a aussi de nombreuses madrasas which are religious schools = qui sont des écoles religieuses Some of which can lead to extremism = Certaines d'entre elles peuvent mener à l'extrémisme Overall the system is not very good = Dans l'ensemble, le système n'est pas très bon

+Education is very privatised = L'éducation est très privatisée It's a shame we do not have a good public education system for all = C'est dommage que nous n'ayons pas un bon système d'éducation publique pour tous

+Lots of things compressed in a small country = Beaucoup de choses compressées dans un petit pays

+Is saffron expensive in Iran = Le safran est-il cher en Iran

+Do you have to learn all 50000 characters in Chinese in school = Qu'est-ce que tu dois apprendre les 50000 caractères chinois à l'école?
+That sounds very difficult = Cela semble très difficile?
+Thank you for the presentaion = Merci pour la présentation

+It depends on the moon = Cela dépend de la lune
+It's not been determined yet = Ce n'est pas encore déterminé

+The a sound is often replaced with an o sound = Le son a est souvent remplacé par un son o

+I would say south asia is comparable to europe = Je dirais que l'Asie du Sud est comparable à l'Europe In terms of diversity = En termes de diversité
+While a lot of the cultures are similar in the region = Bien que beaucoup de cultures soient similaires dans la région There are also many differences = Il y a aussi de nombreuses différences While the food is similar = Bien que la nourriture soit similaire But if you compare they are actually quite different = Mais si vous comparez, ils sont en fait assez différents For example Biryani in different regionts can taste very different = Par exemple, le biryani dans différentes régions peut avoir un goût très différent
+Even things which are similar can be quite different = Même des choses qui sont similaires peuvent être très différentes I forgot the name of the ... = J'ai oublié le nom de ...

+What is your favorite band and tv show = Quel est ton groupe préféré et ton émission de télévision préférée Britain has a lot of great artists and tvs shows = La Grande-Bretagne a beaucoup d'artistes et d'émissions de télévision formidables selon = according to

+Ex: Ton avion sera en retard de trois de

+Ex: Ton avion sera en retard de trois de trois heures mais, situ achetais un billet avec Air France, ton avion se seriat pas en retard = You